Defining Your ICP (Ideal Customer Profile)

 Merger or Acquisition (Scoring: 7/10)

-An M&A transaction often triggers office rationalization: consolidating two sites, closing redundant offices, or searching for a shared new headquarters.
+An M&A transaction often triggers office rationalization: consolidating two sites, closing redundant offices, or finding a shared headquarters.
+The need is structural, which is why it scores slightly lower than the others.

 Signal-Based Prospecting Strategy for Commercial Real Estate